1 | Shoal Bay

 Little Harbour is aptly named.
 It's not a big beach or a long one.

-Interested visitors will find this beach one and a quarter miles (two kilometers) east of the center of Blowing Point.
+This beach is situated within easy traveling distance of Blowing Point, one and a quarter miles (two kilometers) east of the center of Blowing Point.

 1 | Maundays Bay Beach